 These birth parents did the best they could and typically raise their children in the same manner in which they were raised.

 After all, the home they were born into may have let them down.
-And with so many ups and downs experienced just by being in the foster care system itself can create a mistrust in the child.
+And with so many ups and downs experienced just being in the foster care system itself can create mistrust in the child.

 Being bounced around from home to home is normal for children in foster care.

 Rejection will surely be an emotion they are far too familiar with, and they will challenge you.
-They may try to test you to see if you are really serious about the adoption.
+They may try to test you to see if you are serious about the adoption.
 When you respond with love, they will slowly begin to feel more secure.